 We had booked a campsite at the KOA in Beaver, UT for the way home and were thrilled to spend our first night in the RV.
 As I mentioned, it was February.
 It was cooler at our house and the further south we drove the warmer it got.
 Beautiful day for driving and admiring the landscape.

 It was nice to get a small taste of what it would be like in the RV without actually loading it full of supplies and planning a trip.
-This gave us time to just sit in it and start the planning what we needed.
+This gave us time to just sit in it and start planning what we needed.

 Jeep… this was a no brainer

 Since we were planning to do a lot of traveling in Utah, Colorado, Arizona, etc a jeep would suit us well.
 Driving through the national parks with the top down sounds perfect to us!
 We wanted something reliable, but not too nice.
 We found a great 2006 Jeep Wrangler.
-It’s got a couple dings and dents, but that’s just fine with us.
+It’s got a couple of dings and dents, but that’s just fine with us.
 We don’t want to be too worried about it while we’re back roading.
-We did buy a soft top for it and new carpet.
+We did buy a soft top for it and new carpet throughout.
 We also replaced the bumper to accommodate towing.